ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/05-kruskals-algorithm.md

 The problem is how to know if an edge will create a cycle.
 How can we do that?
-This is not difficult: if both the start and end vertex is in the MST, then adding the edge will create a cycle.
-So, if we store the MST as a set of edges we can define this function:

-    willCreateCycle(MST, (start,end)):
-        containsStart = containsEnd = false
-        for each edge (a,b) in MST:
-            if start == a or b: containsStart = true if end == a or b: containsEnd = true return true if (containsStart and containsEnd)
+Easy: simply run a DFS or BFS search from one of the edge vertices, and see if we can reach the other vertex.

-This function loops over all edges in the MST, and in the worst case this contains $V-1$ edges, so the complexity is $O(V)$.
+In the worst case, depth- or breadth-first traversal will visit all edges in the MST, so the complexity is $O(E)$.

 What is then the complexity of Kruskal's algorithm?
-Well, we iterate over $O(E)$ edges, and test each of these for cyclicity, so we get $O(VE)$.
+Well, we iterate over $O(E)$ edges, and test each of these for cyclicity, so we get $O(E^2)$.
-If the graph is sparse, $E \in O(V)$ and the complexity can be simplified to $O(V^2)$, but if it is very dense, $E \in O(V^2)$ and the complexity is the same as $O(V^3)$.
+If the graph is sparse, $E \in O(V)$ and the complexity can be simplified to $O(V^2)$, but if it is very dense, $E \in O(V^2)$ and the complexity is the same as $O(V^4)$.

 #### Using a disjoint-set instead of a normal set